Gruntrexpewrus/TrajectoryFor-and-DPP/README.md

    pages={123–286}
 }

-## Thanks to Professor Fabio Galasso for giving us a challenging last project
+## Thanks to Professor Fabio Galasso for giving us a challenging last project and thanks to Dr.Luca Franco for the helpful suggestions and discussions.